coolsnady/hcwallet/README.md

   2. A gRPC server

-     The gRPC server uses a new API built for hxwallet, but the API is not stabilized.
+     The gRPC server uses a new API built for hcwallet, but the API is not stabilized.
 This server is enabled by default and may be disabled with the config option `--nogrpc`.
 If you don't mind applications breaking due to API changes, don't want to deal with issues of the legacy API, or